Anti-Slavery Convention of American Women: Anti-Slavery Convention of American Women of 1839

 The third Anti-Slavery Convention of American Women took place at the Hall of Pennsylvania Writing School on Wednesday May 1, 1839.
 There were 102 delegates and 68 members in attendance.
 At this point in time people in Pennsylvania were becoming increasing open to abolitionism.
 During the convention, people were urged to continue their petitioning efforts to federal and local states.
 Last year's resolution which dictated that abolitionists would only use products that had been created through free labour and would do their best to avoid the use of slave labor created products was also maintained and expanded upon.
 The women of the convention believed that using products created through the exploitation of slaves maintained the system of slavery and was a sin against God.
 However, there was some opposition to this resolution because not everyone believed that using only using free produce was realistic and others argued that they might not be notable difference enough in the conditions of paid labor workers and slaves that warranted the resolution to be enacted.
-Another important resolution reached during this convention was that abolitionists would work to improve the lot of free blacks by providing education and instruction.
+Another important resolution reached during this convention was that abolitionists would work to improve the lot of free Blacks by providing education.
 They would also work to provide free blacks the necessary skills to succeed at their trades.

 Although public opinion was steadily becoming more in support of abolitionism there were still many people who fiercely despised it and wanted to stop the progress of the convention.
 Therefore, similar to last year there were mobs that threatened violence against the people who attended the convention.
 The members decided against having police protection because they considered it to be contrary to their policy of nonresistance and police often times shared the opinions of the mob.